Sh2dow/XenonRecomp/README.md

 ### Jump Tables

 Jump tables, at least in older Xbox 360 binaries, often have predictable assembly patterns, making them easy to detect statically without needing a virtual machine.
-XenonAnalyse has logic for detecting jump tables in Sonic Mw05, though variations in other games (likely due to updates in the Xbox 360 compiler) may require modifications to the detection logic.
+XenonAnalyse has logic for detecting jump tables in Sonic Unleashed, though variations in other games (likely due to updates in the Xbox 360 compiler) may require modifications to the detection logic.
 Currently, there is no fully generic solution for handling jump tables, so updates to the detection logic may be needed for other games.

 The typical way to find jump tables is by searching for the `mtctr r0` instruction.
 It will almost always be followed with a `bctr`, with the previous instructions computing the jump address.